-LVSpy.
-But, what does this view do, if anything?
+LVSpy, but what does this view do, if it does anything?

 Enabling LVSpy will enable an additional view mode in the views menu.
 Notice the label of the extra item in the menu “Listview Spy”.

 Listview is the name used to describe the panel that showing you all your files and folders.
 It seems that Listview Spy is not a regular view-mode, but some sort of developer tool giving insight in the current camera position of the listview.
 For a long time I’ve been wondering what valuable information is captured in the listview worth spying for.